 - General Education Requirement Fulfillment: Writing-centered; Arts & Humanities

 - Prerequisite: Senior standing

 - Offering: Spring

-Instructor: Fofana
+- Instructor: Fofana

-German & Russian Studies
+German Studies

-The Department of German and Russian Studies offers courses in language and literature.
-By following a carefully designed program, German and Russian Studies students learn to communicate; think, and write critically; and to appreciate the literary, social, and cultural traditions of the language under study.
-The department is committed to the concept of foreign study and strongly encourages students to participate in overseas programs in Austria (ISEP), Germany (Baden-Württemberg), Switzerland (ISEP), or Simferopol.
+The German Studies faculty offers courses in language and literature.
+By following a carefully designed program, German Studies students learn to communicate; think, and write critically; and to appreciate the literary, social, and cultural traditions of the German language under study.
+The German faculty is committed to the concept of foreign study and strongly encourages students to participate in overseas programs in Austria (ISEP), Germany (Baden-Württemberg), Switzerland (ISEP), or Simferopol.
 A minor program is offered in German, though students wishing to major in German may want to consider an Individualized Major.
-A minor is offered in Russian Studies and students are sometimes able to complete a Russian Studies major by completing a semester of study abroad.
+An interdisciplinary German major template is available, which combines language and culture courses on Germany.